bluesky/tiled/docs/source/specification.md

   dataset_reader.read_block(variable="image", coord="x", block=(0,))
   ```

-  Additionally, the method MAY accept a ``slice`` parameter which takes a tuple
+  Additionally, the method SHOULD accept a ``slice`` parameter which takes a
-  of ``slice`` objects into the block to specify a partial block.
-This may be
+  tuple of Python ``slice`` objects into the block to specify a partial block.
-  used by a client to restrict how much data is sent from the server.
-Typically
-  the full block is still read from disk, but not sent.

 * Reader MAY allocate system resources (file handles, network connections, a
   cache in memory) but MUST implement a method ``close()`` which releases those